TheOwenLiOne/module_test_data_acquisition/README.md

 [sketch_a2d_daq_module_testing](sketch_a2d_daq_module_testing) contains the sketch(arduino firmware) for the A2D 64 Channel DAQ

-if you want to change the firmware on the DAQ, refer to the following Arduino library: https://github.com/kostubhagarwal/A2D_DAQ

 ## thermistors & daq

 thermistors provide resistance as a function of temperature: